-Developer starts moving dirt northwest of Viewpoint in Prescott Valley for homes
+Developer starts moving dirt northwest of Viewpoint subdivision in Prescott Valley for homes

 Some residents in the Viewpoint subdivision in Prescott Valley say they were surprised to see dirt being turned northwest of their community within the past week, and immediately wondered what was happening.

 On Jan.
-13, Arizona Eco Development CEO Jason Gisi cleared up the confusion.
+13, Arizona Eco Development CEO Jason Gisi cleared up some of the confusion.

 Copperfield Land LLC, a subsidiary of Prescott-based developer Arizona Eco Development, has taken control of a 36-acre parcel north and west of Park View Drive and North Park Crest Lane/North Sunset Ridge/North Rainbow Vista for a future residential subdivision on Yavapai County land.